JiraJedi/jirajedi.github.io/_posts/show-sum-estimate-of-epic-children.md

 **Step 2: Exclude Issue Types**
 Set the issue fields conditon so that the `Field` = "Issue Type" and the `Condition` = "is not one of" `Value` = "Epic" , "Sub-task".
-We don't want this automation to trigger for the Epic value because we want to calculate the Epic's *children*.
+- We don't want this automation to trigger for the Epic value because we want to calculate the Epic's *children*.
+- We don't want this automation to trigger for the Sub-task value because we want to calculate the Epic's *children's aggregate totals which includes the sub-tasks*.

+Step 3: Branch Rule & Lookup
+Add a

 ### Calculate Totals
 This is where our newly created fields come in.